pid - proportional/integral/derivative controller with automatic tuning support

 pid.N.FF2 float in

 Second order feed-forward term.
 Produces a contribution to the output that is FF2 multiplied by the second derivative of the commanded value.
 For position loops, the contribution is proportional to acceleration, and can be used to compensate for inertia.
-For velocity loops, it should usually be left at zero.
+For velocity loops, the contribution is proportional to jerk, and should usually be left at zero.

 pid.N.deadband float in